Gagravarr/BBuzz23-LaptopML/Examples.md

 The first ever Berlin Buzzwords took place at Humboldt-Universität zu Berlin on November 14th to 16th, 2008.

 ### MPT-7B-Instruct
+The first Berlin Buzzwords took place in the Radisson Blu Hotel in Berlin.

 ### Guanaco 33B model (QLoRA)
 The first Berlin Buzzwords conference took place at “Haus der Kulturen der Welt” (HKW) in 2013.
 HKW is located in Tiergarten district of central Berlin, Germany.